puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

 ## References

--   Choose the Pages Router from the dropdown in the official Next JS documentation - https://nextjs.org/docs/getting-started/installation
+-   Choose the App Router from the dropdown in the official Next JS documentation - https://nextjs.org/docs/getting-started/installation
 -   Tailwind documentation - https://tailwindcss.com/

 ## Step 1: Creating the app